-Oscar and Eben created Woody’s Consumer Brands (Pty) Ltd. and we now manage and own it together with a group of friends.
-Woody’s is our collective story.
-This is not the official Woody’s story which is available on the company website.
+Oscar and Eben created their own bacon company and we now manage and own it together with a group of friends.
+The story belongs to all of us.
 Below I share some of my personal memories.

 I resigned from Goosebumps Frozen Food Logistics.
 The company owners, Hans Kakebeeke and Cilliers Viljoen offered to help me create a meat brand.
 I was unsure what products to produce.
 Pork, chicken or beef?
 I traveled the country, testing every possibility we came up with.
 The retailers gave us a chance on a concept of selling frozen bacon.
 It was a dismal failure, but bacon became our business.

-Carina Lochner suggested the name Woody’s in reference to “wood smoked” products.
+Carina Lochner suggested the name in reference to “wood smoked” products.

 2009 and 2010

 On 14 April 2009, Goosebumps agrees to sell the brand name to me.
-Dawie Hyman was initially part of the Woody’s venture and supported me during the first year to augment the income from the sales of the Woody’s products.
+Dawie Hyman was initially part of the venture and supported me during the first year to augment the income from product sales.

 Oscar Klynveld joined the venture in Nov 2009.
 He has been the company Managing Director right from the start.
-Woody’s Brands was created in January 2010 in Potchefstroom to trade the Woody’s products.
-On 5 Feb 2010, a meeting was held at the Palazzo Hotel, Montecasino as the first formal meeting for Woody’s Consumer Brands (Pty) Ltd.
+The company was created in January 2010 in Potchefstroom to trade products with the same brand name.
+On 5 Feb 2010, a meeting was held at the Palazzo Hotel, Montecasino as the first formal company meeting.